-The studying with disabilities range of services is aimed at prospective students and beginners and, among others, accompanies studies at the KIT with topics such as studying abroad or internships through to the phase of professional orientation.
+The studying with disabilities range of services is aimed at prospective students, students during their study career and KIT staff concernd.
+Also topics such as studying abroad or internships through to the phase of professional orientation are touched.

-The topics are as varied as the people and the courses offered by the KIT.
-Central motivations are to go into reflection and change something in one's own situation, to want to improve as much as possible, and to actively obtain information and help.
+Central motivations are to go into reflection and change something in one's own situation or attitude in order to improve as much as possible, and to actively obtain information and help.

 The above involves personal topics of one's own, i.e. how to deal with one’s impairment during studies, self-management, study organization, one's own learning and working with disabilities, dealing with one’s environment.